Programs

 Graylag Challenge: Swim across the Pond

-Saturday, September 13 at 10 amJoin us for a 3/4-mile swim on Wild Goose Pond from Graylag to Camp Storer and back – a great opportunity to enjoy a quiet pond with no public access!
-All funds will help complete Lakeside Pavilion.
-We ask that each swimmer raise $100 in pledges in order to participate.
+Sunday, August 16 at 11 amJoin us for a 3/4-mile swim on Wild Goose Pond from Graylag to Camp Storer and back – a great opportunity to enjoy a quiet pond with no public access!
+All funds will help to support and to expand access to Graylag.
+Registration is free, but we ask that each swimmer raise $100 in pledges in order to participate.

 Yoga at Graylag